lukewatts/thistle/README.md

 Compatitbility
 --------------
-- PHP 5.2+ compatible
+- PHP 5.3+ compatible
-- Composer compatible (with fallbacks for < PHP 5.3)
+- Composer compatible (with fallback if you choose not to use Composer)
 - PHPMailer compatible

 Known Issues